HL7/fhir-shorthand/input/pagecontent/reference.md

   * valueQuantity from http://hl7.org/fhir/ValueSet/distance-units
   ```

-### Paths
+### FSH Paths

 FSH path grammar allows you to refer to any element of a profile, extension, or instance, regardless of nesting.
 Paths also provide a grammar for addressing elements of a StructureDefinition (SD) directly.
 Here are a few examples of how paths are used in FSH:

-* To refer to a top-level element such as the 'code' element in Observation
+* To refer to a top-level element such as the `code` element in Observation
-* To refer to a nested element, such as the 'method.text' element in Observation
+* To refer to a nested element, such as the `method.text` element in Observation
 * To address a particular item in a list or array
-* To refer to individual elements inside choice elements (e.g., onsetAge in onset[x])
+* To refer to individual elements inside choice elements (e.g., `onsetAge` in onset[x])
-* To pick out an individual item within a multiple choice reference, such as Observation in Reference(Observation or Condition)
+* To pick out an individual item within a multiple choice reference, such as Observation in `Reference(Observation or Condition)`
-* To refer to an individual slice within a sliced array, such as the SystolicBP component within a blood pressure
+* To refer to an individual slice within a sliced array, such as the `SystolicBP` component within a blood pressure
-* To set metadata elements in an SD, like 'active' and 'experimental'
+* To set metadata elements in an SD, like `active` and `experimental`
-* To address properties of ElementDefinitions nested within an SD, such as 'maxLength' property of string-type elements
+* To address properties of ElementDefinitions nested within an SD, such as `maxLength` property of string elements

 In the following, the various types of path references are discussed.